ashu-89/all-relations/README.md

 And each of them can be unidirectional (from either side), or bi-directional in jpa.

-Although, we can create similar relations in db using bi-directional as well as uni-directional relations (from either side), unidirectional or bidirectional helps us to NAVIGATE the other entity from within JPQL or Criteria query.
+Although, we can create similar relations (meaning either via FKs or Join tables)  in db using bi-directional as well as uni-directional relations (from either side), unidirectional or bidirectional helps us to NAVIGATE the other entity from current entity objects within JPQL or Criteria query.

-Sometimes, say if we have one to many relationship, we may not want to create a list on this side of entity.
+Sometimes, say if we have one to many relationship, we may not want to create a list on this side of entity (one-to-many side).
-Imagine, scenario of company and employees if a company has 1000 employees, and we create a relation (uni-directional or bi-directional) from this side, then everytime a company row is added, all 1000s of its employees will be loaded in RAM!
+Imagine, scenario of company and employees if a company has 1000 employees, and we create a relation (uni-directional or bi-directional) from this side, then everytime a company row is fetched, all 1000s of its employees will be loaded in RAM!

 Of course LAZY and EAGER fetch type is one way to handle it, but needs to be explored.